Age Diversity and Ageism

 - When a working relationship has finished, employers and staff of the employer are still liable under the age discrimination legislation for any behaviour that could be deemed discrimination, harassment, or victimization against the departed worker.
 For example, in giving a reference which includes any comment which mentions the person's age (directly or indirectly) in an unhelpful way - any age - is unlawful.
 Such action would be unlawful even though the person is no longer an employee.

 - Employers have a duty to train all staff in the Age Discrimination legislation and its implications, both from the perspective of people's rights, and especially their responsibilities.
-Here are some training ideas for age diversity, discrimination and equality in general.

 - Partners in businesses (for example legal firms and consultancies formed partnerships rather than as limited companies) are covered by the regulations.

 - Employers should use 'age monitoring', (which is also the alternative instead of visible age and date-of-birth details on recruitment and assessment documents).
 Age monitoring is the statistical analysis of workers' ages (by HR department or equivalent), in terms of recruitment, promotion, training, discipline, leavers, etc. This is most easily done in age bands, for example: 16-21/22-30/31-40/51-60/60-65/60+ although you can use any banding system that suits you.
-Age monitoring helps to identify potential problems, and to highlight and provide evidence for 'objective justification' (exceptions) where discrimination can be justified.
+Age monitoring helps to identify potential problems and to highlight and provide evidence for 'objective justification' (exceptions) where discrimination can be justified.
 It is sensible to incorporate age monitoring within existing equality and diversity monitoring system, assuming you have one.
 If not, now might be a good time to introduce one.

 - Employers should have clear transparent policies stating how unlawful discrimination is avoided in the main areas of people management and development, notably recruitment, training, promotions, discipline and retirement.

 N.B.
-Age discriminantion legislation does not make it impossible to treat people differently because of age-related issues at work, instead the law makes it unlawful to treat people unfairly purely and arbitrarily because of their age.
+Age discriminantion legislation does not make it impossible to treat people differently because of age-related issues at work , instead the law makes it unlawful to treat people unfairly purely and arbitrarily because of their age.

 This is perhaps best illustrated by the example of an employer which (pre-legislation) could lawfully refuse to hire someone purely on the basis of age, or compulsorily retire someone purely on the basis of age; these actions are no longer likely to be lawful.
-Refusal to hire, and compulsory retirement, must now (post-legislation) be based on reasons of (legitimate, proportionate and so legal) organizational policy and/or the candidate's or employee's competence/cabability.
+Refusal to hire, and compulsory retirement, must now (post-legislation) be based on reasons of (legitimate, proportionate and so legal) organisational policy and/or the candidate's or employee's competence/capability.